 Are there any other costs?
 Is there anything I need to bring?

 When I've finished, what course can I do next?

-Any other Voice or Presentation course- perhaps Debating or Use Your Voice Assertively.
+Any other Voice or Presentation course- particularly Communicate with Confidence through Voice and Body Language.

 Please refer to our

 full sequence of voice and speech classes at City Lit (click here) as you consider which area you would like to study next.

 Ariella Eshed is a director and workshop leader who has directed productions and facilitated rehearsed readings for many London theatres.
 She has taught City Lit since 2005, and also worked at Mountview, East 15, Central School of Speech and Drama, National Theatre Education Department, actors Centre and Portsmouth University.
 She has led workshops internationally in Athens, Sweden, Japan and Israel.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.